 Enemy property is the property left behind in India by people who took Pakistani and Chinese citizenship.
 The Enemy Property Act was enacted in 1968 after the 1965 war with Pakistan to regulate such properties.
+The same was done for property left behind by those who went to China after the 1962 Sino-Indian war (which began on 2oth October 1962).
 The ownership of these properties was passed on to a government department known as the Custodian for Enemy Property in India.
+The Enemy Property (Amendment and Validation) Act, 2017 amended a few clauses of the original act.

 This Enemy Property Act was amended in 2017.
-As per the amended act, enemy property refers to any property belonging to, held or managed on behalf of an enemy, an enemy subject or an enemy firm.
-The new act ensures that the heirs of the people who migrated to China and Pakistan during partition and later on, will have no claim over the properties left behind in India by their ancestors.
-The law of succession does not apply to enemy property.
+As per the amended act, enemy property refers to any property belonging to, held, or managed on behalf of an enemy, an enemy subject, or an enemy firm.
+The new act ensures that the heirs of the people who migrated to China and Pakistan during partition and later on will have no claim over the properties left behind in India by their ancestors.
+The law of succession does not apply to enemy property, i.e. it denied legal heirs any right over the enemy property.

 The Indian government has started the process of selling through auctions these properties in India which are more than 9400 in number and worth more than Rs.
 1 lakh crore.
-It is noteworthy that our neighbour Pakistan has already disposed off such properties in their country, way back in 1971.
+It is noteworthy that our neighbour Pakistan has already disposed of such properties in their country, following the 1971 war (Began on December 03, 1971)

 |Properties left behind by Pakistani nationals: 9280||Properties left behind by Chinese nationals: 126|